WeAreAcademy/java-pet-clinic/README.md

 1) Choose a or b.

    a) EITHER Inside IntelliJ IDEA
       Select the File menu, New, and choose Project from version control.
 Use https://github.com/WeAreAcademy/java-pet-clinic.git as the URL.

    b) OR On the command line run:

        ```
        git clone https://github.com/WeAreAcademy/java-pet-clinic.git
        ```

-2) Inside Intellij a run configuration named `PetClinicApplication` should have been created for you, otherwise, run the application by right-clicking on the `PetClinicApplication` main class and choosing `Run 'PetClinicApplication'`.
+3) Inside Intellij a run configuration named `PetClinicApplication` should have been created for you, otherwise, run the application by right-clicking on the `PetClinicApplication` main class and choosing `Run 'PetClinicApplication'`.  _Note that it may take a couple of minutes for this option to be available._

-3) Navigate to Petclinic
+5) Navigate to Petclinic

    Visit [http://localhost:8080](http://localhost:8080) in your browser.